 Either the tenant pays to fix the damage, or the cost for fixing the damage is removed from the tenant’s security deposit at the end of the tenancy.
 However, fair wear and tear should be allowed for.

 If your tenant refuses to leave the property then legal action will be necessary.
-Your Move’s rent protection insurance covers legal fees up to £15,000 including any legal costs arising from regaining possession of your property from a tenant (providing they are in rental arrears).
+Your Move’s rent protection insurance covers legal fees up to £15,000 including any legal costs arising from regaining possession of your property from a tenant.

 The Association of Residential Lettings Agents (ARLA) is the leading professional and regulatory body for letting agents in the UK.
 ARLA is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
 Remember, letting agents are not regulated by law.
 Your Move choose to be members of a regulatory body.